SARAH'S PUBLIC SPEAKING

-Often drawing on her personal and professional experiences as a Harvard-trained Wall Street attorney and international volunteer turned career coach and professor, Sarah speaks on many topics.
-Sarah has spoken at law schools, undergraduate universities, companies, and associations all over the country.
-Her topics range from the art of professional self-advocacy, professional narrative, finding your path, wild success, networking, women’s empowerment, and more.
+Often drawing on her personal and professional experiences as a Harvard-trained Wall Street attorney and international volunteer turned career coach and professor, Sarah speaks to law students and lawyers on any and all things career related.

-Here are a few of Sarah's standard talks for law schools and undergraduate universities:
+Here are a few of Sarah's standard talks for law schools:

-(3) Cover Letters: The Art of Selling Yourself in One
+Cover Letters: The Art of Selling Yourself in One Short Page

-(4) How to Use Narrative to Rock Every Interview
+How to Rock Every Interview with the Power of You

-(6) The Best Kept Secrets to Job Searching Success
+The Best Kept Secrets to Getting a Job NOW (for Soon-to-Be and Recent Graduates)

 "Sarah brings unparalleled infectious energy . . . .
 She is a tour de force of positivity and students are drawn to her message – if not transformed by it.
 We always introduced the Career Center through one of Sarah’s keynote presentations.
 I cannot think of a better way to set the tone for working with your office, re-energizing students, or motivating them to think beyond OCI . . ."